When you invest in a fund there will often be different types of shares class you can buy, most notably income or accumulation units.

-Most investment and accumulation funds let you choose between income and accumulation, so you can decide if the investment is totally geared to the future, or if you benefit from any income now.
+This choice of share class enables you to decide whether your investment is totally geared to the future, or whether you would benefit from any income earned now.

 All investments involve some risk: profit cannot be guaranteed and the value of the fund can fluctuate.

-The risk is relatively equal as the safety of your money mostly depends on what the fund invests in:
+The risk is relatively equal as the safety of your money mostly depends on where the fund invests and its investment strategy, rather than the share class that you buy.

-If you need a regular income from your investments then an income fund lets you marry short term benefits of a regular income with some aspects of a longer term investment (the fund's own shares or unit price).
+If you need a regular income from your investments then an income fund lets you marry short-term benefits of a regular income with some aspects of a longer term investment.
+This can be helpful if you are in retirement and many retirees will structure their pension investments in this way, in order for them to pay an income.

-When it comes to deciding whether income or accumulation is the better choice for you, weigh up your short term and longer term needs.
+When it comes to deciding whether income or accumulation is the better choice for you, weigh up your short- and longer-term needs.